 Interpreting CBC's ("counts"), especially ANC's (Absolute Neutrophil Count)

 Recognizing and understanding the implications of febrile neutropenia, in the camp setting, and in the off-site camp setting

 G-tube/J-tube/NG tube care

 3. Do I receive a Camp Goodtimes Orientation?

 Yes.
 Nurses are expected to attend a Camp Goodtimes Orientation with our Clinical Coordinator.

 You will learn about our Camp Goodtimes’ philosophy, supported programs and emergency procedures.
 You will review Camp Goodtimes and related Nursing policies and procedures.
-And, you will discuss ways to organize the "Med Shed".

 Medical Team Orientation varies in length, depending on the number of sessions you attend.

 Nurse Positions Only:

 Registered with the College of Nurses of British Columbia, or eligible to be registered with a temporary licence (Out of Province Registered Nurse)